Life or death lessons: Schools are taking on the fentanyl crisis but drug curriculum a patchwork

 "To my knowledge no [provincial or territorial] jurisdiction has comprehensive education around overdose prevention, public awareness, training for health professionals, training for people who are using drugs or at risk of overdosing," said Hyshka.

-Even in B.C., which Hyshka said "far leads the country" when it comes to access to harm reduction services and drug education policy, the amount of information kids will learn about how to be prepared in the case of an opioid-related emergency may depend on the size and resources of their school board.
+Even in B.C., which Hyshka said "far leads the country" when it comes to access to harm reduction services and drug education policy, the amount of information kids will learn about how to be prepared in the case of an opioid-related emergency may depend on the and resources of their school board.

 Art Steinmann oversees the School Age Children and Youth (SACY) program, a partnership between Vancouver Coastal Health and the Vancouver School Board that is one of the most extensive drug education efforts in Canada.
 Since last fall, he said the program has put special emphasis on showing students in Grades 8 to 12 how to recognize and react to an overdose.